-To install the TM-100 actuator/3103 gas valve, follow the steps below:
+To install the TM-100 actuator/3171A gas valve, follow the steps below:

 - Remove the protective covers from the valve flanges.
 See Figure 2-1 for overall dimensions, installation hole locations, and any fitting or plumbing connections.
 Installation attitude does not affect valve/actuator performance. - 2.
 Using appropriate gasket material (suitable for the pressure and temperature of the application), install the valve into the system as close to the engine fuel manifold as practicable.
 There is an arrow on the valve that indicates flow direction for installation.
 The valve body is tapped for 0.625-11 UNC studs or bolts.
-All sixteen (16) studs must be used for proper installation.
-For most applications, the valve/actuator assembly can be supported by the two inch flanges when bolted into the system piping.
+All eight (8) studs must be used for proper installation.
+For most applications, the valve/actuator assembly can be supported by the two inch (51 mm) flanges when bolted into the system piping.
 For applications where this is not practicable or where additional support is required, the assembly can be bolted to a supporting structure by the four 0.625-11 UNC-2B tapped holes in the valve base.
-For high vibration environments (>3 g), support of both the actuator and valve is required. - 3.
+For high vibration environments (>3 G), support of both the actuator and valve is required. - 3.
 Install and tighten all mounting hardware.
-For all 0.625-11 UNC bolts, torque to the appropriate values for the type of fasteners used in the installation.
-See Figure 2-2 for recommended torque pattern. - 4.
-Connect the inter-seal vent to the system gas vent.
-Vent connections are straight 0.562-18 UNF thread O-ring connections.
-There are two inner-seal vents on the 3103 gas valve (see Figure 2-1).
-One is to be plumbed to an area outside the application.
-The valve is shipped with one vent connection plugged, and this plug may be used in either vent location.
+For all 0.625-II UNC bolts, torque to the appropriate values fur the type of fasteners used in the installation.
+See Figure 2-2 for the recommended torque pattern. - 4.
+Connect the interseal vent to the system gas vent.
+The vent connection is a 0.562-18 UNF straight thread O-ring connection.
+See Figure 2-1.

-DO NOT plug both inner-seal vents.
+DO NOT plug both the interseal vents.
 This can cause pressure to build up in the vent cavity and may potentially damage the valve.

 Figure 2-1.
-TM-100i Actuator/3103 Gas Valve Outline Drawing
+TM-100i Actuator/3171A Gas Valve Outline Drawing